Supermagnum/turbine-car-concept/README.md

 hill climbing, or track use.
 Time at this power level is logged by the FADEC health monitoring system.

-This is directly analogous to how modern turboprop aircraft use detachable power ratings — the same FADEC parameters but with different numerical limits selectable by the operator.

 ### M250-C18 Without FADEC

 For the C18 with its hydromechanical FCU, derating is achieved mechanically